nikk0007/devopsprojects/kubernetes/01-nginx-ingress-controller/README.md

 >localhost/myapp1path
 >localhost/myapp2path

+You can also check nginx-controller logs as you access the above urls:
+>k logs <ingress-nginx-controller-POD_NAME> -n ingress-nginx
 ==============================================================

 Here: nginx ingress Controller effectively reads the ingress rules from our kubernetes ingress resourse and updates its own configuration accordingly.